The vertex connectivity of some classes of divisible design graphs: The vertex connectivity of special classes of DDGs

-So, $\Gamma_2^t$ is a DDG with parameters $(2 \cdot 4^t, 4^t, 0,$ $2 \cdot 4^{t-1},$ $4^t, 2)$.
-In particular, any pair of vertices corresponding to opposite rows of the adjacency matrix forms a block of size 2 of the canonical partition.
+Thus, $\Gamma_2^t$ is a DDG with parameters $(2 \cdot 4^t, 4^t, 0,$ $2 \cdot 4^{t-1},$ $4^t, 2)$.
+In particular, any pair of vertices corresponding to opposite rows (that is, rows with the opposite entries) of the adjacency matrix forms a block of size 2 of the canonical partition.
 Note, that since these two vertices correspond to opposite rows, they are adjacent.
-Thus, $\Gamma_2^t$ has diameter $2$. \end{proof}
+Thus, $\Gamma_2^t$ has diameter $2$. $\square$ \end{proof}

 There are two known DDGs of diameter $2$ with $\lambda_1 = 0$ (more generally, there are two known strictly Deza graphs with $a = 0$), one on $8$ vertices and one on $32$~vertices.
 The series $\Gamma_2^t$ covers both cases and gives an infinite series of DDGs of diameter $2$ with $\lambda_1 = 0$ (more generally, strictly Deza graphs with $a = 0$).